aws-samples/sagemaker-studio-emr/README.md

 notebooks since this is often done during while prototyping prior to standing up an EMR cluster.

 For more information and examples see the Interactive Spark directory's [README](interactive_notebooks/README.md)

-## Workshop
-We've created a guided workshop for users to become familiar with SageMaker Studio's EMR integration.

-For more information see the Workshop directory's [README](workshop/README.md)

 ## Formatting
 We utilize black for `.py` and `.ipynb` formatting in this repository.